Pinocchio (2002 film): Box-office

-Critical reception
+Critical response

 Original version

 Pinocchio received mixed reviews.
-David Rooney of Variety wrote: 'In Roberto Benigni's take on Carlo Collodi's classic fairy tale, Pinocchio, the spirit of the late Federico Fellini - with whom Benigni talked of doing the project together - surfaces repeatedly.
+David Rooney of Variety wrote, "In Roberto Benigni's take on Carlo Collodi's classic fairy tale, Pinocchio, the spirit of the late Federico Fellini—with whom Benigni talked of doing the project together—surfaces repeatedly.
 But that spirit fails to enliven a film substantially lacking in personality, energy, magic and humor ...
 The union between the Tuscan fairy tale and the region's most talented contemporary offspring would seem like the perfect marriage.
-In fact, it comes off as artificially exuberant and a little precious.'
-Roberto Nepoti of La Repubblica stated: "The film is a kind of linear translation of the book, illustrated by the splendid scenographies of Danilo Donati, played by good actors, accompanied by special effects of excellent levels but where, unfortunately, something is missing.
+In fact, it comes off as artificially exuberant and a little precious."
+Roberto Nepoti of La Repubblica stated, "The film is a kind of linear translation of the book, illustrated by the splendid scenographies of Danilo Donati, played by good actors, accompanied by special effects of excellent levels but where, unfortunately, something is missing.
 What is missing is a visionary fantasy, a sense of excess, of the poetry that belongs to Benigni as an actor and author, but which Benigni as director has not yet acquired."

-Pinocchio went on to receive six nominations at the David di Donatello Awards, winning two in the process: Best Sets and Decorations and Best Costumes, both to Danilo Donati.
-It was also nominated for at the Italian National Syndicate of Film Journalists.
+Pinocchio went on to receive six nominations at the David di Donatello Awards, winning two in the process: Best Production Design and Best Costumes, both to Danilo Donati.
+It also received three nominations at the Nastri d'Argento Awards, winning in the Best Score category.

+Director Jim Jarmusch, who had previously directed Benigni in two films, said that, "I saw it in both the American and the Italian versions.
+Miramax killed the film by dubbing it badly and stripping it of the dark tones Roberto cared about, fearing it wouldn't appeal to American children.
+It's a poetic film, his, and the image of the carriage pulled by the little mice remains unforgettable."

+Actor Robert Downey Jr. called Pinocchio "A wonderful film, with ideas and inventions that worked from many points of view.
+I think Benigni was able to interpret it with his unique style.
+But what makes Pinocchio timeless is precisely its ability to be told in a thousand different ways."
+He didn't specify if he watched the subtitled or dubbed version.